 What to do?
 Submit Form R to both SERC and the EPA by July 1st.

-If you’re uncertain about compliance or filing requirements, an environmental consultant can help with specific details or developing a comprehensive compliance program tailored to your specific needs.
+If you’re uncertain about compliance or filing requirements, an environmental consultant can help with specific details or develop a comprehensive compliance program tailored to your specific needs.